 Congrats buddy, you earned it.

-***BONUS: We’ve included a video of Ryan’s speech – “How to Work Remotely” It serves as a perfect TL;DR for this article:
+***BONUS: So we’ve included a video of Ryan’s speech – “How to Quit Your Job and Work Remotely” Because it serves as a perfect TL;DR for this article: